dikshantMaxout/FounderAndLightning/Readme.md

 baseUrl defined in config.js

 **To execute Cypress UI automated Test**
-1. git clone the project
+1. git clone the project to any folder
+2. Make sure after cloning , open : cloned folder > FounderAndLightning > Open
-2. npm install
+3. npm install
-3. npm test -- Defined in package.json to run the spec file on chrome
+4. npm test -- Defined in package.json to run the spec file on chrome

 ***No external reports integrated as of now**